ulixee/hero/website/docs/Advanced/UserProfile.md

 #### **Type**: `object { [origin: string]: DomStorage }`
   - key `string`.
 The "security origin" of a page or iFrame as defined by Chrome.
   - value [DomStorage](#dom-storage).
 The `DomStorage` entry for the given origin.

+### userAgentString

+The user agent used in this profile.
+Many sites that track user fingerprint information track the useragent information and expect it to remain the same.
+You can still override this (eg, to update a browser version) by overriding the `userAgent` parameter when constructing a new [`Agent`](/docs/basic-interfaces/agent).

+#### **Type** string